MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2111-release-notes.md

 Many of the fixes and improvements described in this article are a result of your feedback.

 To send feedback, use the Configuration Manager console.
 For more information, see [Feedback for PowerShell](/mem/configmgr/core/understand/product-feedback#feedback-for-powershell).

-To submit new feature requests, see the PowerShell group of [Configuration Manager on UserVoice](https://configurationmanager.uservoice.com).